bscheue/Ignite_2018/README.md

 * **Tiffany Ma** - *Advised project, inclduing teaching Python graphics to Thomas and Trey and helping create the frontend*
 * **Tyler Sikov** - *Advised project*

+## Project Ignite
+This project was made possible through a student organization at Carnegie Mellon University called [Project Ignite] (https://projectignitecmu.org/).
+Click on their site to learn more!